inside.ewu.edu

 ART 196.
 EXPERIMENTAL.
 1-5 Credits.

-Builds digital skills while learning the elements and principles of design.
-Explores digital tools and methods to create two-dimensional imagery.
-Introduces methods of a practicing artist–inquiry and invention (creative problem solving), craft (making), and critique (applying the language of form and composition).
-This foundational art course is the starting place for various professional fields of visual art.
+Builds digital skills while learning the elements and principles of art.
+Explores digital tools and methods to create two-dimensional imagery using Adobe Photoshop and Illustrator.
+Projects are made for digital and print methods.
+This foundational art course teaches digital techniques used in various fields of visual art.

 ART 202.
 METHODS AND MATERIALS.
 5 Credits.